pytchlang/pytch-tutorials/catch-apple/tutorial.md

   of 8".
 You can use "f-strings" ([read about them in the Python documentation](https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings)) to get the scorekeeper to say this.

-## TODOs for tutorial author

-Some scattered throughout, but also:

-* Any more "now you try this" ideas?
-Add hints?
-Put them in sensible order?
-Add something say how hard each challenge is?